At CHC, we believe that teaching is about the power of connection and helping students be the best they can be.

 NON-ACADEMIC REQUIREMENTS FOR TEACHER ENTRY: NARTE

 A personal teaching statement addressing suitability criteria including non-academic capabilities.
-For more information QTAC Teacher entry
+For more information, see the QTAC Teacher entry page on the QTAC website

 COURSE ADMISSION CRITERIA